-Reporting low-level concerns
+Reporting a low level concern

 Where a low-level concern has been identified this will be reported as soon as possible to the Headteacher.
 However, it is never too late to share a low-level concern if this has not already happened.
-Where the Headteacher is not available, the information will be reported to the most senior member of staff.
-Low-level concerns about the headteacher or the Trust Executive leadership team, will be reported as below:
+If the low level concern is about the Headteacher, Directors, Chief Executive Officer or the Trustees, Appendix 4 provides information on who the most appropriate people are to report.